binnie51/movie-watchlist/README.md

 WHEN I want to watch a trailer
 THEN I can click on play to view it

-WHEN I want to "like" a movie while browsing
-THEN I can click on an icon below poster image to add to local storage WHEN I want to add a title to my watchlist
+WHEN I want to add a title to my watchlist
 THEN I can click on "add to watchlist" button below poster image to add to local storage